Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

    1. Fully exit the Validator.
 You may monitor its activity via [beaconcha.in/validator/\[yourvalidatorid](http://beaconcha.in/validator/\[yourvalidatorid)\] .
    2. Wait for the final beacon chain withdrawal to be deposited to your EigenPod.
 There can be a lag of up to 24 hours to 7 days between the validator appearing as "exited" and the withdrawal amount deposited to EigenPod.
 Please see the "Withdrawals" tab and "Time" column for your validator via beaconcha.in/validator/\[yourvalidatorid\]#withdrawals .
 The ETH will then be recognized in the EigenPod.
 2. Generate [checkpoint proof ](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#checkpoint-proofs)via eigenpod-proofs-generation CLI in order to initiate and complete a checkpoint.
-3. Invoke the DelegationManager.queueWithdrawal() function.
+3. Invoke the `DelegationManager.queueWithdrawal()` function.
    * This function can only be invoked by the **EigenPod Owner wallet**.
    * Parameters: please see the [QueuedWithdrawalParams](https://github.com/Layr-Labs/eigenlayer-contracts/blob/v0.3.2-mainnet-rewards/src/contracts/interfaces/IDelegationManager.sol#L93)
    * strategies - use the Beacon chain ETH strategy (`0xbeaC0eeEeeeeEEeEeEEEEeeEEeEeeeEeeEEBEaC0`).
-4. Wait for Escrow Period to complete.
+4. Wait for the Escrow Period to complete.
-5. Invoke DelegationManager.completeQueuedWithdrawal().
+5. Invoke `DelegationManager.completeQueuedWithdrawal()`.

 ### Withdraw Yield Only